devmoded/hyprland-dots/README-en.md

-# 🪪 Основная часть
+# 🪪 Main part

 > [!WARNING]
-> Проект больше не развивается
+> The project is no longer being developed.

+> [!WARNING]
+> This text was translated using Google Translate.

 <p align=center>
     <a href="https://github.com/devmoded/hyprland-dots/blob/main/README.md">